lfit/releng-global-jjb/docs/jjb/lf-release-jobs.rst

 Self-Serve Release Jobs
 #######################

-Self-serve release jobs allow a project team to direct Jenkins to promote jar files or container images from staging areas to release areas.
-To trigger the action, create a releases/ or .releases/ directory, place one or more release yaml files in it, and submit the change to Gerrit.
-Upon merge of the change, Jenkins will sign the reference(s) extrapolated by log_dir and promote the artifact(s).
+Self-serve release jobs allow a project team to direct Jenkins to promote a jar file or container image from a staging area to a release area.
+To trigger the action, create a releases/ or .releases/ directory, add a release yaml file to it, and submit a change set with exactly one release yaml file to Gerrit.
+Upon merge of the change, Jenkins will sign the reference extrapolated by log_dir and promote the artifact.

-Release jobs can also be triggered from Jenkins via the "Build with parameters" action, removing the need for a release yaml file.
-The parameters must be filled out in the same way as a release file, except for the special USE_RELEASE_FILE and DRY_RUN check boxes.
+A release job can also be triggered from Jenkins via the "Build with parameters" action, removing the need for a release yaml file.
+The parameters must be filled out in the same way as a release yaml file, except for the special USE_RELEASE_FILE and DRY_RUN check boxes.
 The USE_RELEASE_FILE check box must be unchecked if the job is expected to run with a release file, while passing the required information as build parameters.
 Similarly, the DRY_RUN check box must be unchecked if the job needs to be tested